 Science Cafés provide an opportunity for audiences to discuss current science topics with experts in an informal setting.
-All Science Cafés take place at Conor O’Neill’s Traditional Irish Pub, 318 South Main Street, Ann Arbor.
-Hors d’oeuvres at 5:30pm; program 6-7:30pm.
+All Science Cafés take place at Conor O’Neill’s Traditional Irish Pub, 318 South Main Street, Ann Arbor, in October, November, January, February, March, and April.
+Hors d’oeuvres at 5:30 PM; program 6:00-7:30 PM.

 Upcoming Science Café Dates

 April Science Café: Environmental Impact of Food

 Details to be announced